-- Initial level IPE activities with a focus on acquisition of declarative knowledge around IPE core competencies (Knows and Knows How levels of Miller's Model of Competency Development) - Typically includes UNTHSC 1st year students on teams made up of a variety of health care professions - Students have an opportunity to learn about the health care professions and how various professions may work together in the care of a patient or population before Decentralized-IPE (see Decentralized-IPE catalogue), which are IPE that are designed, facilitated, and controlled by specific colleges and schools, and where the Department of Interprofessional Education and Practice only holds a supporting role in its implementation.
+- Initial level IPE activities with a focus on acquisition of declarative knowledge around IPE core competencies (Knows and Knows How levels of Miller's Model of Competency Development) - Typically, includes HSC 1st year students on teams made up of a variety of health care professions - Students have an opportunity to learn foundational information with regard to health care professions and how various professions may work together in the care of a patient or population - One Initial Level C-IPE unit occurs once per semester in the first year.
+The first C-IPE takes place before Decentralized-IPE (see Decentralized-IPE catalogue), which are IPE sessions designed, facilitated, and controlled by specific colleges and schools, and where the Department of Interprofessional Education and Practice only holds a supporting role in its implementation. - Each C-IPE includes both asynchronous, online learning and synchronous classroom learning.
+This blended learning method termed as a unit of IPE.
+The C-IPE synchronous classes last approximately 1 hour and 50 minutes.